TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 11/Romans 11.32.md

 ---

-For God hath shut up all unto disobedience, that he might have mercy upon all.
+For God has shut up all to disobedience, that he might have mercy on all.